oVirt/ovirt-site/source/feature/optaplanner.html.md

 This approach will use the existing ovirt-engine rpm on the OptaPlanner machine (just the files, no daemon or engine-setup necessary).
 The OptaPlanner service will then be implemented as Jboss module that requires some of the engine modules (rest mappers, common, bll, scheduling).
 The scheduling classes will be decoupled from the DbFacade using interface (DaoProviderInterface, see <http://gerrit.ovirt.org/#/c/26199/> and <http://gerrit.ovirt.org/#/c/26200/>) and so will be reusable in the scoring mechanism of OptaPlanner.

+We already have a template to base this on.
+Our engine-config and engine-manage-domains tools use this approach.

 Advantages are:

 *   scoring uses exactly the same code as the scheduling in engine and that guarantees that the solution is 100% valid in the engine as well